WPaxos: Wide Area Network Flexible Consensus: Evaluation

-We compare the commit latency between WPaxos and EPaxos with three sets of workloads, random (Figure \ref{fig:random_lat}), $\sim$70\% locality (Figure \ref{fig:locality_lat70}), and $\sim$90\% locality (Figure \ref{fig:locality_lat90}).
-In a duration of 5 minutes, clients in each region generate requests concurrently.
-WPaxos is deployed with both Immediate and Adaptive versions and EPaxos is deployed with 5 and 15 nodes versions.
+We compare the latency of WPaxos (with $f_z=0,1,2$), EPaxos, and M2Paxos protocols using three sets of workloads: random (Figure \ref{fig:random_lat}), $\sim$70\% locality (Figure \ref{fig:locality_lat70}), and $\sim$95\% locality (Figure \ref{fig:locality_lat90}).
+Before each round of experiment, we divide 1000 objects and preload them into each region, such that every region owns 200 objects according to Figure \ref{fig:loc}.
+For each experiment, the clients in each region generate requests concurrently within the duration of one minute.

-Figure~\ref{fig:random_lat} compares the median (color bar) and 95th percentile (error bar) latency of random workload in 5 regions.
-Each region experiences different latency due to their asymmetrical location in the geographical topology.
-WPaxos with immediate object stealing shows a similar performance with EPaxos because the random workload causes many phase-1 invocations which require wide area RTT.
-However, WPaxos with adaptive mode outperforms EPaxos in every region.
-Figure \ref{fig:random_lat} also shows the distributions of aggregated latencies.
-Even though WPaxos immediate mode enables around 20\% of local commit latency, WPaxos adaptive mode smoothens the latency by avoiding unnecessary leader changes and improves average latency.
+Figure~\ref{fig:random_lat} compares the average latency of random workload in 5 regions.
+Each region experiences different latencies due to their asymmetrical location in the geographical topology.
+WPaxos in $f_z\!=\!1$ and $f_z\!=\!2$ tolerance configurations show higher latency than EPaxos because requests are forwarded to leaders in other regions most of the time and causes extra wide area RTT, whereas EPaxos initiates PreAccept phase by any local leader.
+WPaxos with $f_z=0$ performs better than all other protocols due to its local phase 2 quorums.

-EPaxos always has to pay the price of WAN communication, while WPaxos tries to keep operations locally as much as possible.
-Figure \ref{fig:locality_lat70} shows that, under $\sim$70\% locality workload, regions located in geographic center improve their median latencies.
-Regions JP and EU suffer from WPaxos immediate object stealing because their Q1 latencies are longer as they remain more towards the edge of the topology.
-WPaxos adaptive alleviates and smoothens these effects.
-With EPaxos 5 nodes deployment, the median latency is about 1 RTT between the regions and its second closest neighbor because the fast quorum size is 3.
-In EPaxos 15 nodes, the fast quorum size increases to 11, which increases the latency and reduce chance of conflict free commits.
-From an aggregated perspective, the cumulative distribution in Figure \ref{fig:locality_lat70} indicates about half of the requests are commit in local-area latency in WPaxos.
-The global average latency of WPaxos Adaptive and EPaxos 5 nodes are 45.3ms and 107.3ms respectively.
+Figure \ref{fig:locality_lat70} shows that, under $\sim$70\% locality workload ($\mathcal{N}(\mu_z, \sigma=100)$), regions located close to the geographic center improve their average latencies.
+Given the wide standard deviation of accessing keys, EPaxos experiences slightly higher conflict rate, and WPaxos and M2Paxos still experience request forwarding to remote leaders.
+When the phase 2 quorums cover the same number of regions, all three protocols show a similar average latency.
+Since WPaxos provides more flexibility in configuring the fault tolerance factor, WPaxos $f_z=0, 1$ outperforms all other protocols in all regions.